 Every bride has their own way of planning their special day.
-Some brides have everything planned and lined up before their engagement, while other brides plan as they go.
-But no matter what type of bride you are, one fact holds true: wedding hairstyles constantly change!
+Some have everything planned and lined up before their engagement, while others plan as they go.
+But no matter what type of bride you are, one fact holds true: Wedding hairstyles constantly change!

 If you don't have a final hairstyle picked out, a million questions might be running through your head: Should I wear my hair up or down for the wedding?
 Curly or straight?
 Simple or extravagant?
 After all, just like wedding dresses, the options for wedding hairstyles are seemingly endless.

 But, don't worry!
-We're sharing how to choose the best hairstyle for your wedding, including tips and tricks from hair experts Halli Bivona, Leigh Hardges, and Caitlyn Meyer.
+We're sharing how to choose the best wedding hairstyle for your special day, including tips and tricks from hair experts Halli Bivona, Leigh Hardges, and Caitlyn Meyer.

 Meet the Expert